Why Flying Ants Get Confused With Termites Every Spring in Wilmington

 Do termites go away on their own?

-No. Colonies will remain active unless treated.
+No. Colonies remain active unless treated.

 Know the Difference & Act Early

-Recognizing the warning signs early and understanding how to tell these flying insects apart will help you take the right next step.
+Recognizing the warning signs early and knowing how to tell these flying insects apart will help you take the right next step.
 If termites are present, prompt action and professional termite control can prevent damage and protect your home.

 If you are unsure what you are seeing or want peace of mind, call (910) 707-3830 to schedule a termite inspection in Wilmington.